 You should be able to slice through a one-inch baton in seven strokes as long as the saw is sharp.

-Pro Tip: Use your free hand to apply downward pressure on the blade to speed the cutting process.
+Pro Tip: Use your free hand to apply downward pressure on the blade to speed up the cutting process.

 Check out the video below for extra tips on using a tenon saw.